cmdalbem/portfolio/src/pages/additional-cards/index.md

     <img src="./request.png"/>
 </jumbo>

-## Balancing user experience, security and legal requirements
+## Balancing security and legal requirements with UX

 Since this flow is open to all users, it was really tricky thinking on what we could and couldn't inform to the user about that CPF.
 If we inform too much, bad actors can use this flow to reveal personal information about that CPF.
 If we reveal too little, users can be confused.